G-Force Technologies: 24 Hours of Le Mans

 The Nissan R391 was a prototype racing car built by Nissan and their motorsports counterpart Nismo for competition at the 1999 24 Hours of Le Mans.
 It was a replacement for the R390 GT1, which was no longer legal in its production-based class.

 With major rule changes in the GT in 1999, major manufacturers were no longer able to build homologation specials which resembled prototypes more than true GT cars.
 Thus Mercedes-Benz, Toyota, Panoz, BMW, and Audi turned to the prototypes class, either using open cockpit prototypes or closed cockpit cars which were actually evolutions of their former GT cars.
 Nissan, believing that a purpose built prototype would be superior to an evolved GT car, decided to go the route of an open cockpit.

 Nissan turned to the UK based firm G-Force Technologies to design and build the R391.
 Nigel Stroud would head up the car's design alongside Doug Skinner as the chief designer.
 Nissan also formed a partnership with longtime customer of its second hand sportscars, Courage Compétition.
 As part of a deal between the two, Nissan would give VRH35L 3.5L turbocharged V8 motors (left over from the R390 GT1) to Courage for use on their own prototype, while Nissan would in return gain expertise from Courage for use on the R391.
 Nissan would also buy a Courage C52 chassis to run under their own team in order to have reliability in case the R391s suffered from mechanical gremlins, with Le Mans being their first race.

 For the R391, Nissan would decide to use a new version of the VH engine, opting to no longer use turbocharging as they had on the VRH35L.
 Instead, a modified naturally aspirated version would be constructed, named the VRH50A.
 At a larger 5.0 liters, the engine was able to overcome the loss of its turbocharging while still maintaining the benefits of the original VRH35L design.

 Indy Racing League/IndyCar

 First Generation (G-Force GF01)

 G-Force began constructing chassis for the Indy Racing League as one of their original chassis fabricators beginning with the 1997 season (others were Dallara and Riley & Scott).
 G-Force chassis won the Indianapolis 500 in its first attempt in 1997 with Treadway Racing's Arie Luyendyk, sweeping 1–2–3 finishing positions.
 The first generation G-Force IRL chassis competed in the series from 1997–1999.

+In later years, the chassis saw continued use in the American Indycar Series.